 The Supporting Information is available free of charge on the ACS Publications website at DOI: 10.1021/acsomega.8b01632.

 Hower, James C.; Berti, Debora; and Hochella, Michael F. Jr., "Ultrafine Mineral Associations in Superhigh-Organic-Sulfur Kentucky Coals" (2018).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 24.